Engineering complete delocalization of single particle states in a class of one dimensional aperiodic lattices: a quantum dynamical study: The tight binding model and the basics

 For the dimer-stub case (Fig~\ref{fig}(a)) the effective (renormalized) on-site potential of sites of type $\alpha$ is $\epsilon_{\alpha} = \epsilon+\frac{\lambda^2}{(E-\epsilon)}$, while $\epsilon_{\beta} = \epsilon_\gamma=\epsilon $, and remain unaffected by the decimation.
 The nearest neighbor hopping integrals $L$ and $S$ in this case are free from any energy dependence.

-For the diamond-stub Fibonacci lattice the `renormalized' on-site potentials are, $\epsilon_{\alpha} = \epsilon+\frac{L^2}{(E-\epsilon)}$, and $\epsilon_{\beta(\gamma)} = \epsilon+\frac{2 L^2}{(E-\epsilon)}$ respectively.
+For the diamond-stub Fibonacci lattice, the `renormalized' on-site potentials are, $\epsilon_{\alpha} = \epsilon+\frac{L^2}{(E-\epsilon)}$, and $\epsilon_{\beta(\gamma)} = \epsilon+\frac{2 L^2}{(E-\epsilon)}$ respectively.
 The nearest neighbor hopping amplitude $S$ for this case now has an energy dependence, and is given by, $ S = \frac{ 2 L^2 \cos~(\frac{\pi \Phi}{\Phi_0})}{(E-\epsilon)}$.
 The other hopping amplitude $L$ remains energy independent.

 The decimation, in either case, allows us to deal with a purely one dimensional array of atoms with modified (renormalized) on-site potentials (for some of the sites in the dimer-stub situation, and for all the sites in the diamond-stub case), and corresponding modifications in the hopping integrals.
-With the help of Eq.~\eqref{diff} it is now easy to relate the amplitudes of the wave function $\psi_N$ and $\psi_{N - 1}$ at sites $N$ and $N-1$ respectively to the amplitudes at the `initial' sites $\psi_1$ and $\psi_0$~\cite{kohmoto,lu} on this `modified' one dimensional chain through a matrix equation,
+The decimation method is already known to be useful in several other studies~\cite{tremblay,levstein}.
+However, we use it here just to remove a subset of the degrees of freedom, and use it once.